Is LLM-as-a-Judge Robust? Investigating Universal Adversarial Attacks on Zero-shot LLM Assessment: Results

-The previous universal attack phrases of Figure \ref{fig:attack} was learned specifically for FlanT5-xl, which is a relatively poor-performing model.
-However, Flan-T5 is quite small (3B parameters); one may therefore consider whether attack phrases learned using this smaller model can generalize and deceive larger models.
-Figure \ref{fig:transfer} shows that \textbf{1)} there can be a high level of attack transferability for absolute scoring.
-For TopicalChat, it appears that the attacks generalize very well to nearly all systems, with all systems being very susceptible to attacks when assessing continuity. \textbf{2)} It appears that when more powerful models assess the \textit{overall} (OVE) quality, there can be less effective transferability, suggesting that assessing more general, abstract qualities can be more robust.
-Further, interestingly it appears that powerful large models (GPT3.5) are more susceptible when attacked by shorter phrases, possibly as the longer phrase may begin to overfit to properties of the attacked model. \textbf{3)} The attack transfers with mixed success for Summeval, which may highlight that the complexity of dataset can influence attack transferability.
+Figure \ref{fig:attack} demonstrated that absolute assessment systems are highly vulnerable to a simple universal attack phrase concatenated to an input text.
+To evaluate the effectiveness of these attack phrases on more powerful target models, we explicitly transfer the attacks learned on the FlanT5-xl surrogate model to other models such as Llama2, Mistral and GPT3.5.
+We focus on transferring the absolute scoring attacks, as comparative assessments were found to be relatively robust for the surrogate FlanT5-xl model.
+Figure \ref{fig:transfer} shows the results of transferring the attack phrases to these models, highlighting several key findings: \textbf{1)} There can be a high level of attack transferability for absolute scoring.
+For TopicalChat, the attacks generalize very well to nearly all systems, with all systems being very susceptible to attacks when assessing continuity. \textbf{2)} When more powerful models assess the \textit{overall} (OVE) quality, the transferability is less effective, suggesting that assessing more general, abstract qualities can be more robust.
+Interestingly, powerful large models (GPT3.5) are more susceptible when attacked by shorter phrases, possibly because longer phrases may begin to overfit the properties of the surrogate model. \textbf{3)} The attack transfers with mixed success for SummEval, which may highlight that the complexity of the dataset can influence attack transferability.